AbhinavGupta1611/GLOW_S/README.md

 # GLObal river Width from Sentinel-2 (GLOW-S)

-This repo contains the codes to analyze the river flow widths obtained using Sentinel-2 images and support the results in the paper "Quantifying Global River Width Seasonality using Sentinel-2 Images" by A. R. Bhattarai1, A. Gupta1 ,  and D. Feng1
+This repo contains the codes to analyze the river flow widths obtained using Sentinel-2 images and support the results in the paper "Quantifying Global River Width Seasonality using Sentinel-2 Images" by A. R. Bhattarai, A. Gupta ,  and D. Feng.

 The GLOW-S data are publicly available through zenodo